huggingface/community-events/huggan/pytorch/dcgan/README.md

 This will create a local "images" directory, containing generated images over the course of the training.

-To train on another dataset available on the hub, simply do:
+To train on another dataset available on the hub, simply do (for instance):

 ```
 python train.py --dataset cifar-10